ryandavid-oss/outsidetheworld/current_narrative/2026-02-28-sunset-sublimity-x2.md

 # Sunset Sublimity x2
 Date: February 28, 2026

 **The last two days** have been a right treat for sunsets here in AZ.
-Tonight's in particular was especially tasty; one of those viciously red blasts that eminate on the horizon and paint the entire celestial dome with a thousand different shades of orange, pink, purple, and blue.Take a look:
+Tonight's in particular was especially tasty; one of those viciously red blasts that eminate on the horizon and paint the entire celestial dome with a thousand different shades of orange, pink, purple, and blue.
+Take a look:

 ![Saturday Skies](Images/Blog/az_skies.jpeg)